 |sum||Σ||Greek capital letter sigma||Greek and Coptic|

 |multiplication||×||Sign of multiplication||Latin-1 addition|

 |standard deviation||σ||Greek lower case letter Sigma||Greek and Coptic|

 |Lira||₤||Lira sign||Currency symbols|

 |left arrow||←||Left arrow||Arrows|

-- Let’s take the smiley face as an example.
+- Take the smiley face, for example.
 Choose Wingdings as the font.
 (Note that the Subset field disappears)